-The upgraded water treatment facility was put into service 6/2010 which included the start up of a new source of supply, well #11, the new facility provides for an automated operation, the water storage tank level is monitored and through a radio signal the necessary water sources are operated to fill the tank.
-There is continuous monitoring of the disinfection process, which increases and decreases the level of disinfectant added based on the residual chlorine level within the system.
-High and low chlorine levels will send an alarm to the operating staff; low and high storage level is also monitored and alarmed as well.
-The production potential of the system was doubled with the addition of well #11.
-Due to approval delays the water main improvements for Rt-9 south of Clove Rd. was moved to the summer of 2013 when the Village will be replacing the 10" cast iron water main from Clove Rd south to the Putnam Co. line; this 100-year-old section of main has been a source for multiple water main breaks in the past; with this replacement the number of dirty water issues should be greatly reduced as will water loss volumes.
-Work is scheduled to begin late summer 2013.
-A new 2 MG storage tank is continuing through the design and planning phase.
-A new generator has been installed December of 2012, this will provide an improvement for the customers of Round Hill as all residences in Round Hill will be supplied full pressure during power outages.
+Due to approval delays the water main improvements for Rt-9 south of Clove Rd. was moved to the summer of 2014 when the Village will be replacing the 10ö cast iron water main from Clove Rd south to the Putnam Co. line; this 100-year-old section of main has been a source for multiple water main breaks in the past; with this replacement the number of dirty water issues should be greatly reduced as will water loss volumes.
+Public bidding is scheduled for spring 2014.
+A new 2 MG storage tank is continuing through the design and planning phase, this improvement will occur once the new main has been installed on Rt-9 south of the water supply.
 Once again the Village has performed its semiannual flushing during day light hours reducing over time costs and providing for a more efficient system wide flushing.
-Dirty water issues during 2012 were much less frequent with the addition of well #11 the system now has adequate volume and pressure to insure system flushing is more effective then in past years, well #11 added 1,200 GPM to the overall capacity.
+Dirty water issues during 2013 were very minor and related to localized water main repairs.